PyBack-end/PyBack-end/README.md

 - 👋 Hi, I’m @PyBack-end
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning frontend and backend
-- 💞️ I’m looking to collaborate on Backend projects
+- 💞️ I’m looking to collaborate on full stack projects, mostly on python and react
 - 📫 How to reach me njabuloyhangont629@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: im a fun person

 <!---
 PyBack-end/PyBack-end is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.